jamesalexatkin/caribou-visualiser/README.md

 This project allows for the visualisation of the number of Caribou Coffee stores in the United States by states and counties.
 The resulting visualisation is in the form of a [choropleth](https://en.wikipedia.org/wiki/Choropleth_map), or shaded map.
 Darker regions represent a higher number of coffee stores.

+The maps are produced by [`folium`](https://github.com/python-visualization/folium), a Python library capable of rendering maps in HTML files.

 ## 🏃‍♀️ Running the code

 I have included code both to generate a dataset and visualise a dataset.